 Corel PaintShop Pro

 Corel PaintShop Pro is a Photoshop alternative that’s also tied to a Lightroom alternative called AfterShot Pro.
 Like other competitors, Corel is aiming for the users frustrated with having to pay a monthly fee by offering a one-time price.
 When bundled with AfterShot Pro, Corel PaintShop Pro is $100, with upgrades for current users at $80.
 Unlike Photoshop, however, PaintShop Pro is a Windows-only program.

-Corel PaintShop Pro is the company’s more advanced photo editor, but attempts to bridge the gap between being easy to use to use and having advanced features using an Essentials panel.
-This mode is designed for beginners, while if you need more advanced tools, they are accessible simply by switching the mode.
-That option can make PaintShop Pro easier to dive into for beginners, while offering room to grow.
+Corel PaintShop Pro is the company’s more advanced photo editor but it attempts to bridge the gap between being easy to use and having advanced features by using an Essentials panel.
+This mode is designed for beginners, though if you need more advanced tools, they are accessible simply by switching the mode.
+That option can make PaintShop Pro easier to dive into for beginners while offering room to grow.

-While PaintShop Pro contains a number of the same tools as Photoshop including layer-based editing, Photoshop is still the best for the content-aware adjustments.
-Photoshop has tools like the Face-Aware Liquify, while offering a more robust Content-Aware Fill over Corel’s Magic fill, which helps fill in areas of an image based on the surrounding content.
+Although PaintShop Pro contains a number of the same tools as Photoshop including layer-based editing, Photoshop is still the best for the content-aware adjustments.
+Photoshop has tools like the Face-Aware Liquify, offering a more robust Content-Aware Fill compared to Corel’s Magic fill, which helps fill in areas of an image based on the surrounding content.
 Adobe Camera RAW also has more tools than the RAW converter included with PaintShop, though that’s not as much of an issue if opting for the bundle that includes AfterShot.
-PaintShop, however, does have some options not part of Photoshop, including being bundled with PhotoMirage to animate a still photo and auto paint to instantly convert a photo into a style of painting or other artwork.
+PaintShop, however, does have some options that are not part of Photoshop, including being bundled with PhotoMirage to animate a still photo and auto paint to instantly convert a photo into a style of painting or other artwork.

 - MacOS Only

 - Simple interface

 - Includes Lightroom and Adobe Camera RAW

 - Supports CMYK

 - More advanced tools